Cultured Guru Logo

 No, you cannot ferment clipped, triple-washed green beans packaged in a plastic bag.

-These vegetables are usually triple-washed, with “vegetable wash” and drying agents, which contain antimicrobial chemicals, sulfates, and phosphates; YES, even if it’s organic.
+I do not recommend using triple-washed, pre-chopped vegetables in a plastic bag for fermentation.
+These vegetables are usually triple-washed, with “vegetable wash” and drying agents, which contain antimicrobial chemicals, sulfates, and phosphates—yes, even if they’re organic.

-These washing and drying agents kill most of the friendly microbes on the vegetables.
-So the microorganisms that facilitate a healthy fermentation process are not present.
+FDA food laws don’t require the packaging to tell you this because the “wash” is considered a food-contact substance, not a final product ingredient.
+These washing and drying agents kill most of the friendly microbes on the vegetables, so the microorganisms that facilitate a healthy fermentation process are not present.

 Fermented Green Beans Benefits